Jigisha-p/Question-Answering-with-Embedded-Context/README.md

 - Diversity Measurement: where similarity distributions are analysed
 - Classification : where text strings are classified by their most similar label

 ### Project Description:
+Developed a sophisticated approach to enhance question answering by utilizing text embedding techniques.
+The project focuses on converting textual information related to start-ups into vectors, subsequently integrating these vectors to add contextual understanding to queries.
+The central objective was to improve the performance of a query completion model by providing relevant context.

+### Project Highlights:

-- In this project text embedding is used to convert a set of text information about start-ups into vectors.
+Employed advanced text embedding methodologies to transform start-up information into numerical vectors.
-- Then these vectors are used to add context to a query, assisting the completion model in answering a query.
+Integrated these vectors to enrich queries with context, enhancing the query completion model's response accuracy.
+Implemented document similarity using cosine similarity to identify the most relevant context for a given query.
+Achieved enhanced performance in question answering through the injected contextual understanding.

+### Skills Utilized:

+- Text Embedding
+- Natural Language Processing (NLP)
-- Document Similarity:
+- Document Similarity
-1. Embed a query string ro vectors
-2. Perform a cosine similarity between query vector and all our document vectors.
-3. Choose most similar and inject context
+- OpenAi API
+- Prompt Engineering